 Show moreOn commencement of the relevant provisions, the PRIS Act will:

 - Provide a framework to protect the privacy of personal information of individuals handled by IPP entities.
 IPP entities are Western Australian government agencies, departments, statutory authorities, Local Governments, Ministers, Parliamentary Secretaries, government trading enterprises, and some contracted service providers to government.
 These provisions have not yet commenced.
+The Government has stated that they will commence on 1 July 2026.

 - Introduce 11 Information Privacy Principles (IPPs), that guide the collection, use, disclosure, security, and disposal of personal information handled by IPP entities.
 The IPPs have not yet commenced.
+The Government has stated that they will commence on 1 July 2026.

 - Establish a framework for the making of privacy complaints to the Information Commissioner in relation to an alleged interference with the privacy of an individual.
 Under the PRIS Act a privacy complaint must usually be made to the relevant IPP entity first before a complaint can be made to the Information Commissioner.
 The provisions relating to privacy complaints have not yet commenced.
+The Government has stated that they will commence on 1 July 2026.

 - Confer functions and powers on the Information Commissioner and Privacy Deputy Commissioner to investigate and enforce compliance of the PRIS Act by IPP entities.
 These provisions have not yet commenced.
+The Government has stated that they will commence on 1 July 2026.

 - Introduce a notifiable information breach scheme that requires an IPP entity to notify affected individuals, and the Information Commissioner, if there is unauthorised access to, or unauthorised disclosure of, or loss of personal information held by the entity and the access, disclosure of loss is likely to result in serious harm to any of the individuals to whom the information relates.
 These provisions have not yet commenced.
+The Government has stated that they will commence on 1 January 2027.

-Key Dates for the operation of the PRIS Act
+Key dates for the operation of the PRIS Act

 - On 1 July 2025, the Office of the Information Commissioner (the OIC), the Information Commissioner and Deputy Commissioner roles were established.